Modal Fracture of Higher Groups: Introduction

-We may also define the \emph{truncated shape modalities} $\shape_n$ to have as modal types the types which are both $n$-truncated and $\shape$-modal.
-It is not known whether $\shape_n X = \trunc{\shape X}_n$ for general $X$, but it is true for \emph{crisp} $X$ (see Proposition 4.5 of \cite{Jaz:Good.Fibrations}).
+We may also define the \emph{truncated shape modalities} $\shape_n$ to have as modal types those types which are both $n$-truncated and $\shape$-modal.
+In particular, $\shape_0 X$ is the set of connected components of $X$, and $\shape_1 X$ is the fundamental groupoid of $X$.
+It is not known whether $\shape_n X = \trunc{\shape X}_n$ for general (cohesively varying) $X$, but it is true for \emph{crisp} $X$ (see Proposition 4.5 of \cite{Jaz:Good.Fibrations}).

+\begin{rmk} Theorem \ref{thm:adjointness_of_opposites} justifies the use of the symbol ``$\flat$'' in flat type theory.
+If we think of $\shape X$ as the homotopy type of $X$, then the adjointness of $\shape$ with $\flat$ tells us that $\flat \B G$ modulates principal $G$-bundles with a \emph{homotopy invariant parallel transport} --- that is, bundles with \emph{flat} connection.
+This terminology is due to Schreiber in \cite{Schreiber:Differential.Cohomology}.
+In particular, $\flat \B U(1)$ represents Hermitian line bundles with flat connection; adjointness states that any such bundle on a manifold $M$ is determined by its homotopy invariant parallel transport, understood as a representation of the fundamental groupoid $\shape_1 M$ \end{rmk}

+\begin{rmk} Since this paper was first drafted, there have been many developments in modal homotopy type theory.
+In particular, there are now modal type theories with semantics given by certain structured 2-functors from a 2-category of modes into the 2-category of categories \cite{Shulman:MATT}.
+As described in that paper, Shulman's multimodal adjoint type theory subsumes Shulman's crisp type theory used in this paper, with some inessential changes to syntax.
+However, the semantics of univalent universes in modal type theory remains, to the author's knowledge, not fully settled. \end{rmk}

+\begin{rmk} The proof assistant Agda 2.6 \cite{Agda:cohesive} has a compiler flag, `` '' which enables the use of the flat modality.
+It can be very helpful to use Agda to get comfortable with crisp variables.
+While this paper has not been formalized in Agda, there should be no obstruction to doing so. \end{rmk}

+With this background in order, we can now proceed to the novel content of this paper.